 Or if you prefer something more fruity, leave out the spice altogether and add 5ml (1 tsp) Dr Oetker Valencian Orange Natural Extract for a zesty note.

-What do you think of this Chocolate Skull Cookies Recipe?
+So what do you think of this Chocolate Skull Cookies Recipe?
 Do you also fancy making some?
 Because I know my kids would love them.

 Recipe and image courtesy of Dr Oetker.